meilisearch/documentation/learn/getting_started/installation.md

 However, please note that prior to our official release (`v1.0`), all minor updates (`v0.X`) are considered breaking.
 Therefore, **MeiliSearch databases are not compatible across versions** for as long as we are in beta.

-If you want to transfer your database from an outdated MeiliSearch instance to the most recent version, we recommend following [the below guide](/learn/getting_started/installation.md#migrating-a-database-to-a-later-version).

-If you get the error `Cannot open database, expected MeiliSearch engine version: X.X.X, current engine version Y.Y.Y`, simply delete your database folder (defaults to `data.ms`), and re-index all your documents.
+If you get the error `Cannot open database, expected MeiliSearch engine version: X.X.X, current engine version Y.Y.Y`, your database is not compatible with the version you're using.
+To migrate your database to the most recent version of MeiliSearch, we recommend following our [dedicated guide](/create/how_to/updating.md).

 ### Migrating a Database to a Later Version